emoncms/emoncms/docs/RaspberryPi/USB_HDD.md

 + Stop fstab from mounting the SD card root partition

 ..which will take a long time - possibly 20 minutes or more, so **please be patient!**
-After a reboot, you can check if your operating system is now running from your USB HDD:
+After a reboot, you can check if your 'root' operating system is now running from your USB HDD:

-    readlink /dev/root
+    ls -l /dev/disk/by-label

 ####Problems?
 Your Raspberry Pi should now be running from your attached drive, but if you do encounter problems, the script has created a backup of your original /boot/cmdline.txt file, which can be restored by editing the first partition of your SD card on another computer (Windows or OS X work fine).